-- 1. have classes in the core subjects of English language, Maths, Science and Humanities course - 2. have classes in World Literature and the Arts e.g. Visual Arts, Drama and Music - 3. include classes in English Literature and in a second language, if they are native English speakers - 4. participate in the PSHE programme - 5. participate in a minimum of 3 Activities that include at least one each from the Creativity and Activity categories - 6. participate in special events such as International Days

-13) Students on all courses will:

-- 1. have scheduled classes for at least 20 hours/week unless there are special educational needs for a specific student that indicate a lesser load is required - 2. have classes for 35 weeks per year - 3. normally be placed in classes that do not exceed 15 students - 4. be taught in either mixed ability groups or groups that have been set in relation to ability in specific subjects - 5. be set appropriate homework tasks to facilitate learning and its assessment - 6. be required to make appropriate use of ICT for developing, planning and communicating ideas in both classroom and homework activities - 7. have opportunities for individual consultations with teachers - 8. have opportunities for additional support in the acquisition of English (see Annex 2 EAL learners) - 9. have appropriate provision made for them should they have significant learning difficulties or disabilities (see Annex 1 Learning Difficulties) - 10. be prepared for appropriate external assessment

-- 11. be able to select from a range of Activities that include several related to each of Creativity, Activity and Service as well as other cultural, linguistic and intellectual opportunities - 12. be encouraged to participate in outdoor education opportunities and study visits - 13. have opportunities for appropriate, individual careers and higher education advice (see Annex 3) - 14. have weekly one-to-one meetings with their Personal Tutors e.g. Dyslexia, Dyscalculia, Dysgraphia
+- 2. have classes in World Literature and the Arts e.g. Visual Arts, Drama and Music - 3. include classes in English Literature and in a second language, if they are native English speakers - 4. participate in the PSHE programme - 5. participate in a minimum of 3 Activities that include at least one each from the Creativity and Activity categories - 6. participate in special events such as International Days - 7. at the college's discretion have the opportunity to sit the Cambridge IGCSE in English Language, including Speaking Endorsement - 8. at the college's discretion have the opportunity to sit the Pearson/Edexcel IGCSE in Mathematics - 13) Students on all programmes will - 1. have scheduled classes for at least 20 hours/week unless there are special educational needs for a specific student that indicate a lesser load is required - 2. have classes for 35 weeks per year - 3. normally be placed in classes that do not exceed 15 students - 4. be taught in either mixed ability groups or groups that have been set in relation to ability in specific subjects - 5. be set appropriate homework tasks to facilitate learning and its assessment - 6. be required to make appropriate use of ICT for developing, planning and communicating ideas in both classroom and homework activities - 7. have opportunities for individual consultations with teachers - 8. have opportunities for additional support in the acquisition of English (see Annex 2 EAL learners) - 9. have appropriate provision made for them should they have significant learning difficulties or disabilities (see Annex 1 Learning Difficulties) - 10. be prepared for appropriate external assessment - 11. be able to select from a range of Activities that include several related to each of Creativity, Activity and Service as well as other cultural, linguistic and intellectual opportunities - 12. be encouraged to participate in outdoor education opportunities and study visits - 13. have opportunities for appropriate, individual careers and higher education advice (see Annex 3) - 14. have weekly one-to-one meetings with their Personal Tutors e.g. Dyslexia, Dyscalculia, Dysgraphia

-Annex 1 Students with Learning Difficulties
+Students with Learning Difficulties or Disabilities

 Learning difficulties are identified a) at interview and b) through the medical questionnaire filled in by every student before their arrival.
 Interview forms and medical questionnaires are then used to make a list of students who have learning difficulties.
-This is used to:
+This is used by the LDD Coordinator & SENCo to:

-- 1. ask them to produce an Educational Psychologist's report, or equivalent, if they have not already done so; - 2. draw up an Individual Education Plan (IEP) based on the findings of the Educational Psychologist and through discussion with the student; - 3. supply information to teachers about the learning difficulty.
-The report and the IEP are made available to relevant staff who will respond appropriately to the recommendations made; - 4. supply information to the IB about the learning difficulty, so that they can give permission for extra time in exams, use of word processor, etc. - 5. the same permissions are used in most of our internal exams.
+- 1. ask them to produce an Educational Psychologist's report, or equivalent, if they have not already done so.
+Students who have no previously recorded learning difficult, but present as having an undiagnosed learning difficulty will be encouraged to undergo an assessment with the college's independent assessor Dr Robin Bartlett of the Oxford Educational Assessment Centre.
+The report will be used to; - 2. draw up an Individual Education Plan (IEP) based on the findings of the Educational Psychologist and through discussion with the student; - 3. supply information to teachers about the learning difficulty.
+The report and the IEP are made available to relevant staff who will respond appropriately to the recommendations made; - 4. supply information to the IB or the IGCSE Awarding Bodies about the learning difficulty, so that they can give permission for extra time in exams, use of word processor, etc. - 5. the same permissions are used in most of our internal exams.